sdray/sources-sdray.github.io/content/publication/tolon-2006/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Impact of Hunting Activities on the Spatial Behaviour of the Wild Boar: Attractiveness of Safe Areas'
+title: 'Impact of hunting activities on the spatial behaviour of the wild boar: attractiveness of safe areas'
 subtitle: ''
 summary: ''
 authors: